Back to Knowledge Center Results

 Keep the focus on dos more than don'ts and empower your kids with choices!
 Emphasizing what your kids can do sets a positive, encouraging tone.
 For example:

-You can even put your expectations in writing to avoid misunderstandings and any confusion.
-Check out this ready-made Summer Contract | Boys Town.
+It can help even further to put your expectations in writing to avoid misunderstandings and any confusion.

 Serve Up Consequences